 4.7 Information collection from NSCE server(s)

 The network slice status collected by the NSCE server could be exposed to other NSCE server(s) if some agreement has been made.
-Information collection from NSCE server(s) procedures are specified in clause 9.8
+Information collection from NSCE server(s) procedures are specified in clause 9.8.

 4.8 Predictive slice modification in edge based NSCE deployments

 This feature addresses scenarios where the NSCE server is deployed at the edge and the migration to different Data Network will require that the ongoing slice is supported at the target area to ensure meeting the application session requirements.
 The slice parameters monitoring at the target area (e.g. for per NSI/NSSI resource situation) need to be known at the server NSCE server to allow for pro-active slice (or slice subnet) modification trigger to avoid degradation of the application service performance.
+Predictive slice modification procedures are specified in clause 9.9.

 4.9 Multiple slices coordinated resource optimization